pwntester/ysoserial.net/README.md

 	(*) WindowsPrincipal
 		Formatters: BinaryFormatter , DataContractJsonSerializer , DataContractSerializer , Json.Net , LosFormatter , NetDataContractSerializer , SoapFormatter
 			Labels: Bridge and derived
+	(*) XamlAssemblyLoadFromFileGenerator [Loads assembly using XAML.
+This gadget interprets the command parameter as path to the .cs file that should be compiled as exploit class.
+Use semicolon to separate the file from additionally required assemblies, e. g., '-c ExploitClass.cs;System.Windows.Forms.dll']
+		Formatters: BinaryFormatter , LosFormatter , NetDataContractSerializer , SoapFormatter
+			Labels: Not bridge but derived
+			Extra options:
+			      --var, --variant=VALUE Choices: 1 -> use TypeConfuseDelegateGenerator
+			                               [default], 2 -> use
+			                               TextFormattingRunPropertiesMarshal

 == PLUGINS ==
 	(*) ActivatorUrl (Sends a generated payload to an activated, presumably remote, object)